 - Marked change in hygiene or physical appearance

 - Arrange to talk to the student in private at a mutually convenient time.

 - Express your concerns in a non-judgmental manner.

-- Listen to the student and repeat the gist of what the student is saying.
+- Listen to the student and repeat a summary of what the student is saying.

 - Clarify the costs and benefits of each option for handling the problem from the student’s point of view.

 - Respect the student’s value system.

 - Ask if the student is considering suicide.